Sylt-CSI/variant-protein-prediction/readme.md

 #### multi_mutation.py

-When the table is generated it can be given to Modeller which will introduce all mutations into a structure.
+With the produced table from [mutant_file_generator.py](#mutant_file_generator.py) it is possible to introduce mutations into the specified PDB file with Modeller.

 Options multi_mutation.py:

     (Mutually exclusive)
-    -ifi = A single folder that contains all the pdb files where mutations should be integrated in.
+    -ifi = A single folder that contains all the pdb files where mutations should be integrated in (Not working properly at the moment.).
     -ifo = A single pdb where mutations should be introduced in.
-(Not working properly at the moment.)

     -ep = Specify extra file extensions that should be looked for when searching for PDB.
 CIF is not supported by Modeller.
     -mm = Give a mutation file that describes which residues at which chain it should mutate.